Post-Crisis High Exposure: How It Shapes Public Opinion and Commercial Value

 Crisis communication isn’t just about saying the right thing.
 It’s about knowing when, to whom, and from what identity you’re speaking.

-The Long Tail Effect: Why Some People and Brands Stay Relevant
+The Long Tail in China: How Some Brands Stay Visible While Others Fade

 Ready to take your content further?